MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 The final query plan has all the necessary information to execute the distributed query.
 The actual query execution is initiated by walking the operator tree and instantiating an Iterator for each operator (on demand).

 The engine implements a pull-mode iterator model, where each iterator delivers a columnar batch at a time.
-A typical iterator implementation will instantiate the iterators for its source operators, invoke their Next() method to pull the batches of data, process these batches according to the operator's specification, and deliver the results to the consumer iterator.
+A typical iterator implementation instantiates the iterators for its source operators, invoke their Next() method to pull the batches of data, process these batches according to the operator's specification, and deliver the results to the consumer iterator.
 For instance:

-- Filter's iterator Next() implementation will invoke Next() method on its source, apply the predicate to the columnar batch, and return the reduced columnar batch to the consumer;
+- Filter's iterator Next() implementation invokes Next() method on its source, apply the predicate to the columnar batch, and return the reduced columnar batch to the consumer;
 - Aggregation's iterator Next() will consume the entire source iterator upon its first invocation, while updating the "grid" with the aggregated results, then return the aggregated grid as a single batch to the consumer;
 - HashJoin iterator (the underlying implementation of the Join operator) will first instantiate its Build source iterator and prepare the hash table with the join keys.
-Subsequent invocations of the HashJoin's Next() method will invoke Next() on its Probe source iterator, locate the matching entries for the current columnar batch in the hash table, build the resulting (joined) batch and return it to the consumer.
+Subsequent invocations of the HashJoin's Next() method invokes Next() on its Probe source iterator, locate the matching entries for the current columnar batch in the hash table, build the resulting (joined) batch and return it to the consumer.

 There are two special types of operators in the query plan to tackle the parallel and the distributed query execution aspects.
 Both are pass-through from the functionality point of view, but they affect the way that subsequent operators are executed:

-- ParallelSubquery: executes the query plan sub-trees in parallel;
+- ParallelSubquery: executes the query plan subtrees in parallel;
-- RemoteSubquery: executes the query plan sub-tree on another DataNode (parameterized by the identity of the remote DataNode).
+- RemoteSubquery: executes the query plan subtree on another DataNode (parameterized by the identity of the remote DataNode).

 These operators are injected by the query planner at the appropriate junctions of the query plan tree during the final stage of the distribution pass.